diyscif/diyscif/scif-thesis.md

 use of Personal Identity Verification (PIV) public-key authentication.
 Unlike Wiegand cards, PIV smartcards can not easily be cloned to perform replay attacks on the card reader [@howson].
-The HID® pivCLASS® can make use of the FIPS-certified YubiKey 5 with built-in PIV smart card as one of two authentication factors, the other one being a PIN.
+The HID® pivCLASS® can make use of the FIPS-certified YubiKey 5 with a built-in PIV smart card as one of two authentication factors, the other one being a PIN.
 Smart card and PIN are used together to authenticate on a HID® pivCLASS® RK40 reader which transmits information to the pivCLASS® Authentication Module, which unlocks and locks the